 Pallet Sofa - Styling

-Now comes the best bit of all, well for me anyway – styling.
+Now comes the best bit of all, well for me anyway – styling this pallet couch.
 Getting together all the bits and pieces to pull my look together is my favourite part.

 Pallet Sofa – Mood Board Magic